 Configure HTTPS

-This page will show you how to enable the built in HTTPS certificate managent in Immich Distribution.
-If you already have infrastructure for TLS certificates feel free to ignore this sections and point your load balancer to port 80.
+This page explains how to enable the built-in HTTPS certificate management in Immich Distribution.
+If you already have an existing infrastructure for TLS certificates (e.g., a reverse proxy like Nginx or Caddy), you can ignore this section and configure your load balancer to forward traffic to Immich Distribution on port 80.

 Prerequisites

-Either use a domain name you already own, buy one or use a free provider.
-Point the DNS name to your Immich server and make sure that you can access it via http://my.domain.name (note http).
+You can use a domain name you already own, purchase one, or use a free dynamic DNS provider.
+Point the DNS A record for your chosen domain name to your Immich server's public IP address.
+Ensure you can access your Immich instance via http://your.domain.name

 Configure

-Use snapd:s configuration options to set acme-domain and acme-email to appropriate values.
-The domain name should be the one pointing to your Immich installation, and please use a real email address, it's used for your Let's Encrypt account.
-Let's Encrypt uses it to send important information about your certificate.
+to their appropriate values.
+The domain name should be the one pointing to your Immich installation.
+Please use a real email address, as it will be associated with your Let's Encrypt account.
+Let's Encrypt uses this email to send important notifications about your certificate, such as expiration warnings.

 sudo snap set immich-distribution acme-email="immich@example.com"